-BSPH 4350 - Internship in Public Health (3)
+MPHE 6385 - Internship in Public Health (3)

 This is a supervised applied practical experience which will take place at an extramural agency or organization engaged in work related to public health and health promotion.
 This allows students to apply learned competencies in a public health practice setting.
-This project requires written approval from the student's advisor and program director.
-(3 credit hours)
+This project requires written approval from the graduate advisor and program director.
+(3 credit hours) (Dual credit for BSPH 4350)